Monthly Installment Plans

 One of them, we will discuss below.
-However, credit can be obtained from other vendors such as eBay, PayPal, your credit card and many others.
+However, credit can be obtained from other vendors such as eBay, PayPal, your credit card, and many others.

 Art House SF Partnership with ARTMoney

-On October 11, 2019, ArtHouse SF partnered with ArtMoney in effort to make buying art more affordable for our clients.
+On October 11, 2019, ArtHouse SF partnered with ArtMoney in an effort to make buying art more affordable for our clients.
 We recognize that art must be accessible and affordable.
-In fact, it's part of our mission to offer original art in all price ranges, finding alternative ways to finance original artworks, lowering our expenses so that we can offer your better prices for our artwork.
+In fact, it's part of our mission to offer original art in all price ranges, finding alternative ways to finance original artworks, and lowering our expenses so that we can offer your better prices for our artwork.

 Partnership with ArtMoney is the first step in this direction, one of many to come.
 ArtMoney is an innovative service that started in Australia and is now expanding to the United States.
 It has over 1,000 partner galleries worldwide and is well represented at all major art fairs.

 How does it work?
-You as a collector pay 10% downpayment on the art work you like from ArtHouse SF.
+You as a collector pay a 10% downpayment on the art work you like from ArtHouse SF.
 You take the artwork home.
 Then, you pay 9 more monthly installments.
 Zero Interest.
 We pay the interest for you.